antoniukoff/antoniukoff/README.md

 Feel free to explore my repositories!
 You’ll find a mix of well-documented projects and personal experiments that help me learn and grow as a developer.

 ### 🎓 **A bit about me:**
-I’m currently finishing my Advanced Diploma in Game Programming at Humber College in Toronto.
+I’m finishing my Advanced Diploma in Game Programming at Humber College in Toronto.
 I’m open to collaboration and always looking for new challenges whether it’s a project idea or just discussing interesting technical topics.

 ### 📫 **Get in touch:**
 - [Email](mailto:volodymyrantoniuk.dev@gmail.com)